-After this her illness increased upon her; and once, after she had before spent the greater part of the night in extreme pain, she waked out of a little sleep with these words in her heart and mouth: I am willing to suffer for Christ's sake; I am willing to spend and to be spent for Christ's sake; I am willing to spend my life, even my very life, for Christ's sake!
-And though she had an extraordinary resignation with respect to life or death, yet the thoughts of dying were exceedingly sweet to her.
-At a time when her brother was reading in Job, concerning worms feeding on the dead body, she appeared with a pleasant smile; and being inquired of about it, she said it was sweet to her to think of her being in such circumstances.
-At another time, when her brother mentioned to her the danger there seemed to be that the illness she then labored under might be an occasion of her death, it filled her with joy that almost overcame her.
-At another time, when she met a company following a corpse to the grave, she said it was sweet to her to think that they would in a little time follow her in like manner.
+After this her illness increased upon her; and once, after she had before spent the greater part of the night in extreme pain, she awaked out of a little sleep with these words in her heart and mouth....I am willing to suffer for Christ's sake....I am willing to spend and be spent for Christ's sake....I am willing to spend my life, even my very life for Christ's sake!
+And though she had an extraordinary resignation, with respect to life or death, yet the thoughts of dying were exceeding At a time when her brother was reading in Job, concerning worms feeding on the dead body, she appeared with a pleasant smile, and being inquired of about it, she said, it was sweet to her to think of her being in such circumstances.
+At another time, when her brother mentioned to her the danger there seemed to be that the illness she then labored under, might be an occasion of her death, it filled her with joy that almost overcome her.
+At another time, when she met a company following a corpse to the grave, she said, it was sweet to her to think, that they would in a little time follow her in like manner.

-Her illness, in the latter part of it, was seated much in her throat; and swelling inward, filled up the pipe so that she could swallow nothing but what was perfectly liquid, and but very little of that, and with great and long strugolings and stranglings: that which she took in flying out at her nostril, till she at last could swallow nothing at all.
-She had a raging appetite to food, so that she told her sister, when talking with her about her circumstances, that the worst bit that she threw to her swine, would be sweet to her: but yet when she saw that she could not swallow it, she seemed to be as perfectly contented without it, as if she had no appetite for it.
+Her illness, in the latter part of it, was seated much in her throat, and swelling inward filled up the pipe, so that she could swallow nothing but what was perfectly liquid, and but very little of that, and with great and long strugglings and stranglings, that which she took in, flying out at her nostrils, till she at last could swallow nothing at all: She had a raging appetite to food, so that she told her sister, when talking with her about her circumstances, that the worst bit she threw to her swine would be sweet to her; but yet when she saw that she could not swallow it, she seemed to be as perfectly contented without it as if she had no appetite to it.
 Others were greatly moved to see what she underwent, and were filled with admiration at her unexampled patience.
-At a time when she was striving in vain to get down a little food, something liquid, and was very much spent with it, she looked up on her sister with a smile, saving, "O sister, this is for my good!"
-At another time, when her sister was speaking of what she underwent, she told her that she lived a heaven upon earth for all that.
-She used sometimes to say to her sister, under her extreme sufferings, "It is good to be so!"
-Her sister once asked her why she said so?
-"Why," said she, "because God would have it so: it is best that things should be as God would have them: it looks best to me."
-After her confinement, as they were leading her from the bed to the door, she seemed overcome by the sight of things abroad, as showing forth the glory of the Being that had made them.
-As she lay on her death-bed, she would often say these words, "God is my friend!"
-And once looking up on her sister, with a smile, said, "O sister! how good it is! how sweet and comfortable it is to consider and think of heavenly things!" and used this argument to persuade her sister to be much in such meditations.
+At a time, when she was striving in vain to get down a little food, something liquid, and was very much spent with it, she looked upon her sister with a smile, saying, O sister, this is for my good!
+At another time, when her sister was speaking of what she underwent, she told her, that she lived an heaven upon earth for all that.
+She used sometimes to say to her sister, under her extreme sufferings....It is good to be so!
+Her sister once asked her, why she said so?
+Why, says she, because God would have it so: It is best that things should be as God would have them....It looks best to me.
+After her confinement, as they were leading her from the bed to the door, she seemed overcome by the sight of things abroad, as shewing forth the glory of the Being that had made them.
+As she lay on her death bed, she would often say these words....God is my friend!
+And once looking upon her sister, with a smile, said, O sister!
+How good it is!
+How sweet and comfortable it is to consider. and think of heavenly things!
+And used this argument to persuade her sister to be much in such meditations.